bitquery/streaming-data-platform-docs/docs/examples/calls/smartcontract-filterby.md

 ```

 **Parameters**
-- `EVM(dataset: combined, network: bsc)`: This parameter specifies the blockchain network and dataset to query.
+- `EVM(dataset: archive, network: bsc)`: This parameter specifies the blockchain network and dataset to query.
 In this case, we are querying the Binance Smart Chain network with the [combined](/docs/graphql/dataset/combined) dataset.
 - `Calls`: This parameter retrieves the list of smart contract calls that match the specified conditions.
 - `limit`: {count: 10}: This parameter limits the number of results returned to 10.
 - `orderBy`: {descending: Block_Date}: This parameter orders the results in descending order based on the block date of the calls.